musana-engineering/musana.engineering.github.io/_posts/2024-06-02-platform-engineering-on-k8s-part1.markdown

  - ### Ingress Management
 Routing incoming traffic to the appropriate services within our Platform will be handled by Nginx Ingress, a popular ingress controller for Kubernetes.
 With its advanced features, such as SSL/TLS termination, path-based routing, and support for custom configurations, Nginx Ingress provides a robust and flexible solution for exposing our applications to the outside world.

+### Summary
+In this first part of the series, we laid the foundation for building an internal developer platform on Kubernetes.
+We defined the core components and tools that will power our platform, including Kubernetes as the underlying infrastructure, Terraform for provisioning cloud resources, Argo Events for event-driven automation, Argo Workflows for CI/CD pipelines, and FastAPI as the frontend API layer.

+We started by provisioning the core network infrastructure using Terraform, including a virtual network and an Azure Kubernetes cluster.
+We then deployed essential platform tools like Cert-Manager for SSL/TLS certificate management, External Secrets Operator for secure secret management, and Nginx Ingress for routing incoming traffic.

+Throughout the implementation process, we emphasized the importance of security, scalability, and developer experience.
+By abstracting complexities and providing self-service capabilities, our internal developer platform aims to empower developers, streamline workflows, and foster a more efficient and collaborative software engineering culture.

+In the upcoming parts of this series, we will dive deeper into the implementation details, covering the integration of Argo Events, Argo Workflows, and FastAPI to enable event-driven automation, CI/CD pipelines, and intuitive API interfaces for developers to interact with the platform.